How to Repair Loose Car Door Panel Upholstery

 Is the leather, vinyl, or fabric upholstery on your door panel sagging?
 Even if you've taken the best care of your upholstery, years of use and UV rays filtering through your car's windows can result in wear and tear and loosened glue that causes the material to droop.

-But don’t fret!
-A little drooping doesn’t mean you have to replace your car upholstery, it just means it’s due for a little car upholstery repair.
-Here’s how to repair your car’s upholstery on your own.
+But don't fret!
+A little drooping doesn't mean you have to replace your car upholstery, it just means it's due for a little repair.
+Luckily, car insurance and broker app Jerry has some tips on how to put things back together.
+Here's how to fix door panel leather on your own.

 1. Peel back the material